 Resources

-Astrophotography resources include software, plugins, websites, and generally great information that can take your skills to the next level.
-The right software and tools can save you from unnecessary headaches, and help you enjoy the art of astrophotography on new levels.
+Astrophotography resources include software, mobile apps, websites, and generally great information that can take your skills to the next level.
+The right software and tools can save you from unnecessary headaches and help you enjoy the art of astrophotography on new levels.

 It is important to maximize your time under the stars and make sure that you give yourself the best chance of successful results.
 I have listed many of the software applications I use on a daily basis for capturing and processing deep-sky astrophotography images.
 Some of these programs are free, but most are not.